nslabspl/storybook/MIGRATION.md

 };
 ```

-Here's an example PR to one of the storybook addons: https://github.com/storybookjs/addon-coverage/pull/3 doing just that.
+Here's an example PR to one of the storybook addons: <https://github.com/nslabspl/addon-coverage/pull/3> doing just that.

-#### No more configuration for manager
+# No more configuration for manager

-The storybook manager is no longer built with webpack.
-Now it's built with esbuild.
+The storybook manager is no longer built with `webpack`.
+Now it's built with `esbuild`.
 Therefore, it's no longer possible to configure the manager.
 Esbuild comes preconfigured to handle importing CSS, and images.
 If you're currently loading files other than CSS or images into the manager, you'll need to make changes so the files get converted to JS before publishing your addon.

 This means the preset value `managerWebpack` is no longer respected, and should be removed from presets and `main.js` files.